stennety/mywebsite/_posts/2024-07-20-covariance-confidence-global-fitting.md

 but in general it can just be any vector valued function of $$\boldsymbol{p}$$.

+For this article we are interpreted in confidence intervals and confidence bands of the fit.
+These are statistical interpretations of the data, which forces us to take a statistical perspective on the least squares fitting process.

-# A Bayesian Perspective
+## A Bayesian Perspective

 We'll now take a step back and quickly recap the fundamentals of least squares fitting from a Bayesian point of view.
 That will allow us to understand a couple of things about the probability densities involved in the process.
+Importantly, we will also understand what the weights are supposed to signify.
 First, let's recap why we minimize the sum of squares in the first place.

-## The Sum of Squares
+### The Sum of Squares

 To start, we assume that
 for each index $$j$$, the data is normally distributed around the expected